ibm-cloud-docs/containers/ts-storage-cos-plugin-dep.md

 When deploying an app that uses the COS plug-in, you see an error message similar to the following example.
 {: tsSymptoms}

+Troubleshoot issues with the Cloud Object Storage plug-in dependency.
+{: shortdesc}

 ```sh
 Error mounting volume: s3fs mount failed: s3fs: error while loading shared libraries: libfuse.so.2: cannot open shared object file: No such file or directory